acikgozb/tcp-ip-journey/1-ping/README.md

 This device is frequently used in home networks (also called modems).

 Other than connecting wireless devices, it can also have other functions based on how it is configured.
-The WAP on the example is used (given by the ISP) as a gateway (router) and a DNS server.
+The WAP on the example (given by the ISP) is used as a gateway (router) and a DNS server.

+---

-_PS: Remember that in a wireless network the main way to communicate is by sending analog radio signals.
+PS: Remember that in a wireless network the main way to communicate is by _sending analog radio signals_.
 These signals are modulated from digital signals in L1 (Physical Layer), and demodulated once they are transmitted to another station.
-This is why the name "modem" can also be used for WAP's._
+This is why the name "modem" can also be used for WAP's.

+---

 ### Summary